jmce22/pands-project/README.md

 ## Histograms

 To begin visualising the data, I created four histograms using Seaborn.
+A histogram is a chart used to depict the frequency at which different values occur within a dataset.
+It does this using vertical narrow bars, or 'bins', of equal width, where each bin represents a range of values.
+Data points from the dataset are placed in a bin according to their value and the number of data points which fall into each bin can be counted from the y-axis.
+This produces a useful visual representation of the spread of values within a dataset.

 I decided to create one histogram for each trait, and to include on each histogram the contribution of each Iris flower to the data in the histogram.
 I achieved this using the "hue" argument, where I could split the histogram into three different colours, depending on which value is found in the "variety" column associated with the point of data being included on the histogram.
 I then specified that the histograms should be stacked on top of each other, rather than overlapping each other, as I found that this allowed me to more easily get a sense of how the data is distributed: to achieve this, I used the argument "multiple = stack".

 I added a title and changed the label on the x-axis by appending the .set() function to the sns.displot function.
 I also improved the appearance of each histogram by using the plt.tight_layout() to increase the amount of space for the heading at the top.
 I then saved each histogram as a .png file and these are included below: